maibennett/sta235/exampleSite/content/Syllabus/_index.en.md

 ### **TL;DR**

 The Syllabus has important information, so please check out the different sections.
-I understand, though, that it has a lot of information, so here's the summarized version of the main highlights:
+To help you out retain the most important points of this document, here's the summarized version of the main highlights:

 - Be nice :smile:
+- Focus on understanding concepts and <u>not</u> on memorizing :bulb:
 - Ask questions! (in class and in office hours) :raising_hand:
-- If you fall behind, reach out :confused:
+- If you fall behind, reach out :confounded:

-There are different assignments to be completed in this class, including **homework** assignments, **Just In Time Teaching assignments**, a take-home **midterm**, **final exam**, and a **final project**.
+There are different assignments to be completed in this class, including **homework** assignments, **Just In Time Teaching** assignments, a take-home **midterm**, **final exam**, and a **final project**.
 Additionnally, part of your grade will depend on **participation**.

 You will be able to drop some assignments, to accommodate students that have unforeseeable issues, so check out the specifics in the [Grading](https://sta235.netlify.app/syllabus/grading) section.